markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 I tinkered with a custom solution in the past and also got some experiments running, but it was a pretty handrolled approach and nothing I could give to others if they wanted to do the very same.

-I sat down yet again and took some of my learnings into a repository, so we have a starting point.
+I sat down yet again and took some of my learnings into a repository, so we have a starting point for some Wasm based serverless apps on the edge.

 As of today (January 2021) AWS only offers two languages for Lambda@Edge: `Python` and `Node.js`.
 Both are available in relatively decent versions, too.